 How biodegradable plastic save the environment

 Biodegradable plastic is made up of natural raw materials that will improve & affect many factors of the environment.
-The five advantages we shared below in which biodegradable plastic plays a vital role to save the environment.
+The five advantages we shared below in which biodegradable plastic plays a vital role in saving the environment.

 Reduce the percent of carbon emission on world